How & where to buy MonaCoin (MONA) online

 This guide explains in detail the process of purchasing MONA, the native token of the MonaCoin project.
 Read on to discover if now is a good time to invest, the difference between investing and trading, and what the future could hold for the platform.

-The easiest way to purchase cryptocurrency is through an exchange, which is essentially a giant marketplace for digital tokens.
+The easiest way to purchase cryptocurrency is through a crypto exchange, which is essentially a giant marketplace for digital tokens.
 Right now, MonaCoin is not listed on many major exchanges, with most of its volume going through the Japanese platform, Bitbank.

 To get MonaCoin through any exchange, you will need to fund your transaction with cryptocurrency.
 So, to help point you in the right direction, we have listed two of the fastest and easiest places to get crypto below:

 - Binance: As the largest exchange on the planet by trading volume, Binance is an extremely popular choice for crypto investors, regardless of their previous experience.
-Open a Binance account today >
+Sign up with Binance >

 - Bittrex: Bittrex is a good pick for both beginners and veterans because it offers an easy-to-use interface and plenty of analytical tools.
-Get a Bittrex account >
+Join Bittrex now >

 Now you have selected your exchange, sign up to it by filling out the required contact details and providing a copy of your photo ID if it is needed.
 Then, fund your account from an accepted source.
 This can sometimes be fiat money like GBP or USD from a bank transfer or credit card, though, sometimes with exchanges and always to purchase MonaCoin, you will need a crypto like Bitcoin.